gagop/sample-vsa-net/README.md

 - **Extract reusable pieces upward**: When some parts become widely reused, progressively lift them into shared areas like `VsaSample/Shared/` (common `Endpoints`, `Middlewares`, `Responses`) or infrastructure (`VsaSample/Infrastructure/`).

 ### Project overview

+This repository showcases two styles of organizing vertical slices:
+- `VsaSample/Features/Groups/GetUserGroups.cs` – a single-file slice that co-locates all parts required for the request (endpoint/request/handler).
+No need to jump across files.
+- In this case, the `AppDbContext` is passed directly into the handler.
+Depending on needs, other endpoints can use repositories, raw SQL, or DDD constructs (aggregates) for data access.
+- `VsaSample/Features/Comments/Queries/GetComments/` – a (not fully finished) folder-based example where a single endpoint keeps separate files (`GetCommentsEndpoint.cs`, `GetCommentsHandler.cs`, `CommentResponse.cs`).
+This is an alternative to the single-file style.

+These are complementary options; use whichever best fits the feature’s complexity and team preferences.
 - **Technology**: .NET (minimal APIs / Web API).
 - **Structure**: Feature logic in `VsaSample/Features/` (e.g., `Auth`, `Comments`, `Groups`), shared pieces in `VsaSample/Shared/`, data and infrastructure under `VsaSample/Infrastructure/` (e.g., `Data`, `Entities`).
 - **Sample features**: user authentication/registration (`Auth`), comments (`Comments`), user groups (`Groups`).